 Our dear friend and intellectual touchstone Sidney Mintz passed away yesterday morning.
 He was 93.
 The founder of the anthropology of food, a brilliant observer of life in the Caribbean, an incisive critic of capitalism in its many manifestations, Sidney used the study of sugar to draw us into the fundamental questions of modern existence.
 It was a very sweet life, Sidney, and you will live on in our memories and in our work.
 We love you.

-A search on Facebook or Twitter provides a glimpse of the initial outpouring of remembrances.
-Sidney Mintz’s website is a great resource for exploring his multifaceted contributions.
+A search on Facebook or Twitter provided a glimpse of the initial outpouring of remembrances.
+Sidney Mintz’s website remains a great resource for exploring his multifaceted contributions.
 A lengthy 2014 interview with Jonathan T. Thomas appeared in American Anthropologist, And the Rest Is History: A Conversation with Sidney Mintz.

 This page was dedicated to tracking the posts and articles as they come in from around the world.
 When Sid passed away, I had just been pondering how I would use his Three Ancient Colonies for Teaching Latin America and Caribbean Anthropology.
 Teaching this course was particularly poignant, and it was not until December 2016 that I was able to write my own reflections: The Discovery of Sidney Mintz: Anthropology’s Unfinished Revolution.
-(This page was originally posted on Anthropology Report in December 2015 using this url: http://anthropologyreport.com/in-memoriam-sidney-mintz-1922-2015/.
-Anthropology Report has now consolidated with Living Anthropologically, and I made this a sub-page of “Introduction to Anthropology” since that was Mintz’s favorite course.)
+Mintz appeared centrally for an early post on this blog: Loving Anthropology.

 Reflections on Sidney Mintz